Human Development & Family Relations Major with Concentration in Child Care Management

 Course offerings include child development, infant/toddler program planning, preschool curriculum development, child-care administration, and parenting perspectives.
 This option also involves one semester of full-time field experience in a child care facility or other appropriate human service agency.

 What is Unique About Our Program?

-The study option in child care management is the only four-year degree program of its kind in SUNY.
-It is designed for students who desire to become child-care center directors, Head Start teachers, or professionals working within youth-related human services agencies.
+The concentration in child care management is the only four-year degree program of its kind in SUNY.
+It is designed for students who desire to become child-care center directors, pre-school teachers, or professionals working within youth-related human services agencies.

 What Are My Career Opportunities?

 A human development and family relations degree is highly relevant to a broad range of career opportunities.

 In addition to becoming highly qualified and sought after child care providers, graduates holding degrees in HDFR with a concentration in child-care management from SUNY Plattsburgh are currently working in such diverse fields as:

 - Youth detention center casework

 Approximately 25–30 percent of human development and family relations graduates pursue advanced degrees in counseling, social work, psychology, law, public administration, or other related fields.
 Recent graduates have gone on to master’s programs at SUNY Albany, Hunter College, College of Saint Rose, University of Buffalo and SUNY Plattsburgh, to name a few.